-Hand-washing clothes is essential for some delicate items and fabric and it does use much less water than some washers.
-But there are still ways to conserve water while taking care of the task.
+Hand-washing clothes are essential for some delicate items and fabric and it does use much less water than some washers.
+There are still ways to conserve water while taking care of the task.

 - Limit the amount of detergent that you use.
 A little bit will go a long way and fewer suds means less need for water for rinsing.

 - Put a stopper in the sink or basin for both wash and rinse tasks.

 - Gather items that need hand-washing and use the same detergent/water solution for several different garments.
 Save all rinsing for last.

 Depending on the regulations in your area, collecting grey water is a great way to conserve water.
 Grey water is water that’s already been used once but is still clean enough that it could be used again.
 This includes old bath and shower water, as well as washing machine water.

 While collecting grey water from your washing machine won’t directly affect the your laundry’s water efficiency, it can have a positive effect on your home’s overall water consumption.

 The simplest way to collect grey water from your washing machine is to use a bucket at the machine’s drain.
 Alternatively, contact a plumber or your local water department and ask about the local regulations and how to get a grey water treatment system installed in your home, to collect, clean and filter your recycled water so it can be safely used for gardening and more.

 Chemicals and salts found in some detergents can be bad for plants and soil, so if you use grey water for gardening, you may wish to stick to all-natural detergents or collect only the machine’s rinse water.

 While it’s not always a practical option, in some areas a rainwater tank can be used to supply water to your washing machine and make a big difference to your home’s water usage.
 Tank water can also be used for gardening and flushing toilets.